 Georgia is the nation's largest supplier of pecans, accounting for about a third of U.S. pecan production.
 An average pecan harvest in Georgia is about 88 million pounds - enough to make 176 million pecan pies.
+UGA Extension provides both commercial and home pecan growers a variety of information to help have the best output with the least amount of labor possible.

 On-Site and Telephone Consultation Available in many county offices for ag producers.